ManuelBagasina/ManuelBagasina/README.md

 # Greetings, I am Manuelito Bagasina.

-I'm a senior Data Science Major at Arizona State University.
-I specialize in Python, SQL, and Alteryx. \
+I'm a freshly graduated Data Science Major at Arizona State University.
+I specialize in Python, SQL, and Tableau.
 \
 I am currently looking for Data Science internships or jobs, and I graduated on May 12, 2025 from Arizona State University as Magna Cum Laude.\
 \